Oxford-Zeiss-Centre-of-Excellence/Bioformats-C-Wrapper/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

-## Credits
+## References
 - **Bio-Formats Library**: The Bio-Formats library is developed and maintained by Open Microscopy Environment (OME).
+Documentations may found [here](https://bio-formats.readthedocs.io/en/v7.3.1/developers/index.html#using-bio-formats-as-a-java-library).
-- **JNI**: The Java Native Interface (JNI) is a standard framework that allows C++ code to call Java code, and vice versa.
+- [**Calling Java from C++ with JNI**](https://www.codeproject.com/Articles/993067/Calling-Java-from-Cplusplus-with-JNI): The Java Native Interface (JNI) is a standard framework that allows C++ code to call Java code, and vice versa.

 ## Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests if you have suggestions for improvements or bug fixes.

 ## Contact
-For questions or support, please contact [ka.ko@kennedy.ox.ac.uk].
+For questions or support, please contact [ka.ko@kennedy.ox.ac.uk](mailto:ka.ko@kennedy.ox.ac.uk).